philzook58/philzook58.github.io/_posts/2026-03-26-thin_hash_cons_codebruijn.md

     TermInContext(ctx=[], f='lam', args=[TermInContext(ctx=['x'], f='var', args=['x'])])

 But like the offset hash cons, perhaps it is sensible to factor the ctx as being part of the _id_ rather than the interned parts, since we will often weaken the ctx to lift it into some other place.
-This achieves more sharing than interning the context inside node.
+This achieves more sharing than always eagerly interning the context inside node.

 ```python
 from dataclasses import dataclass, field